WillCodeForCats/tekmar-packetserv/tekmar_packetserv/DOCS.md

 Gateway 482 is in a different location, such as a boiler room.
 The Integration will communicate with the Add-On across your LAN.

+### Serial Port Configuration

+Serial Port Mode: device
+- For a locally connected USB to serial adapter

+Serial Port Mode: socket
+- For a IP to serial port server using a TCP socket connection.

+Serial Port Mode: rfc2217
+- For a IP to serial port server using a TCP connection using the RFC2217 protocol.

+For "socket" and "rfc2217" types you will also need to configure the parameters for Serial Server IP and Serial Server Port.

+For IP/Serial converters use "9600,8,N,1" for the port settings:
+- Baud Rate 9600
+- Eight Bits
+- No Parity
+- One Stop Bit

 ## Known Issues and Limitations

 - If serial communications are lost the packet server won't show an error until the next